-There are a variety of cues to shape.
+We've seen that there is a variety of cues to shape.
 In natural images, these cues typically co-vary.
 Human vision can infer shape from any of them or in combination, hence "shape from X".

 Later on we will talk about cue integration.
+In a psychophysics lab, they can be manipulated independently.